 The OGP V 4.0 follows the structure and substance as outlined in White House/OSTP guidance referenced by memorandum (Feb.
 24, 2014) and supplemental guidance.
 This plan introduces the inclusion of four new Expanded Initiatives, which include observations on Open Innovation Methods, Access to Scientific Data and Publications, Open Source Software, and Spending Information.

-To build on the advances in the previous Open Government Plans, Open Government Plan 4.0 continues to align with USDA's Strategic Plan 2014-2018 (PDF, 2 MB), in particular Strategic Goal 5: Enable Information as a Strategic Asset for Decision Makers and Citizens at Any Level.
+To build on the advances in the previous Open Government Plans, Open Government Plan 4.0 continues to align with USDA's Strategic Plan 2018-2022 (PDF, 1.8 MB).

 USDA has published many datasets to enhance transparency, increase responsiveness and stimulate economic opportunities with our stakeholders.